 If you opened my freezer and looked in the bottom drawer, you’d think I was some sort of crazy person who hordes old brown bananas.
-The truth is that I’m not crazy; it’s just that I always buy too many bananas and am a wee bit fanatic about not wasting food.
-It’s a trait that was ingrained in culinary school, where the chefs would randomly check our trash cans to make sure nothing that could be transformed into something else was in there.
-And, believe me, there had better not be — unless you wanted to get chewed out by a French chef, which, I can tell you from experience, is completely humiliating!
-Nothing is wasted in a restaurant kitchen: old bread becomes breadcrumbs; bones become stock; vegetable odds and ends become soup; cake trimmings become dessert trifles; and (you guessed it) old bananas become banana muffins, banana bread or banana cupcakes.
+The truth is that I’m not crazy — it’s just that I always buy too many bananas and am a wee bit fanatic about not wasting food.
+It’s a trait that was ingrained in culinary school, where the chefs would randomly check trash cans to make sure nothing that could be transformed into something else was in there.
+Believe me, there had better not be, unless you wanted to get chewed out by a French chef, which I can tell you from experience, is completely humiliating!
+Nothing is wasted in restaurant kitchens: old bread becomes breadcrumbs or croutons; bones become stock; vegetable odds and ends become soup; cake trimmings become dessert trifles; and (you guessed it) old bananas become banana muffins, banana bread or banana cupcakes.

 I’m guessing you don’t have a lot of bones or cake trimmings lying around, but we’ve all got old bananas.
-Once they’re past their prime, let them get really spotty, peel them and then throw them in a ziplock bag in the freezer.
+Once they’re past their prime, let them get really spotty, peel them, and then throw them in a ziplock bag in the freezer.
 That way, you can whip up some banana baked goods whenever the mood strikes you.
-I have several recipes you might enjoy — like classic Banana Bread, Chocolate Banana Bread, Banana Bread with Coconut & Pecans, Chai-Spiced Banana Bread, Sticky Toffee Banana Cake and Marbled Chocolate Banana Bread — but these muffins are unique because they’re sweetened with honey.
+I have several recipes you might enjoy — such as Banana Bread, Chocolate Banana Bread, Banana Bread with Coconut & Pecans, Chai-Spiced Banana Bread, Sticky Toffee Banana Cake and Marbled Chocolate Banana Bread — but these muffins are unique because they’re sweetened with honey.
 They’re wonderfully light and fluffy with a mild banana flavor that allows the distinctive taste of honey to shine through.

 You begin by chopping some nuts and mixing them with a bit of honey and cinnamon.
 You can leave out the nuts if you prefer; I usually make half with and half without since my kids prefer them plain.